 Many time adults are exhausted and stretched too thin because of they spend all their time following their children from one activity to another.
 Our kids are exhausted and so are we.
 So why do we do it?

 Are we parents so concerned our kids will miss out on some essential skill or opportunity that we schedule them into more activities than they can handle?

-Signs that you or your child has too much to do
+Signs that you or your child is too busy

 Down in your gut you already know if you – or your family – are overextended.
 You’ll notice these signs that make it clear.

 - Exhaustion – even upon waking up first thing in the morning.

 - Feeling tired all of the time.
 Since you’re tired when you wake up, you’re tired the rest of the day as well.